dnagir/allowy/README.md

 The "access" class, by convention, will be determined by the class of the original object plus the "Access" suffix.
 It may be a problem if you decorate the class using `draper` gem or using similar approach where the actual class name is different.

-The version `0.3` of has built-in support for the `draper` gem and it should "just work".
+The version `0.3` has built-in support for the `draper` gem and it should "just work".

 But additionally it provides a customisation option for you if you need that.